The Handbook of Tennessee Boating Laws and Responsibilities

 It is illegal to modify the muffling system if it results in a noise level greater than the legal limit.

-The U.S. Coast Guard classifies paddleboards as vessels.
+The USCG classifies paddleboards as vessels.
 All navigation laws apply to paddlecraft.
-Paddleboards must have:
+The minimum requirements are:

-- A life jacket for each person on board
+- A wearable PFD for each person on board

 - A sound-producing device, such as a whistle